 Course Number / Title Course Length Description CD 100 Career Development Lecture Clock Hours: 30 Total Clock Hours: 30 Semester Credits: 2 This course will build an understanding of what it takes to be a successful online student and understanding how to communicate effectively.
 This course will be a combination of Synchronous (in-class, direct instruction) and Asynchronous (independent) assignments.
 This course will teach and apply techniques for individuals to develop an understanding of time management techniques, learning style & strategies, and creating goals.
-Students will learn how to apply DiSC® insights towards customer service, leadership, and conflict resolutions.
+Students will learn how to apply DiSC [®] insights towards customer service, leadership, and conflict resolutions.
 CD 200 Advanced Career Development Lecture Clock Hours: 30 Total Clock Hours: 30 Semester Credits: 2 Prerequisites: None This course provides instruction in the art of getting a job.
 Students will be introduced to resume preparation, job search strategies, interview techniques, goal setting, and dress for success and career development techniques.
 The course is designed to provide the student with successful strategies and techniques for finding employment opportunities and successfully negotiating the resume, interview and negotiation of employment processes.
 The course will also provide the student opportunities to target outside job searches and interviews during the term of instruction.
 Prerequisites: AH100, AA101, AA102, CA101, CA102, CA103, CA104, CD100 MA 200 Medical Assisting Externship Externship Clock Hours: 160 Total Clock Hours: 160 Semester Credits: 3.5 The student will work in an office setting under the direct supervision of a competent supervisor who is employed at the facility.
 Externs work under the direct supervision of qualified personnel in participating institutions and under general supervision of the school staff.
-Prerequisites: AH100, AA101, AA102, CA101, CA102, CA103, CA104, CD100, CD200 package are a standard and mandatory cost of the program and similar items that the student may already own, or purchase may not be substituted for any part of the uniform and supplies package.
+Prerequisites: AH100, AA101, AA102, CA101, CA102, CA103, CA104, CD100, CD200 is NON-REFUNDABLE once the student has been issued the uniform and supplies.
+The uniform and supplies package are a standard and mandatory cost of the program and similar items that the student may already own, or purchase may not be substituted for any part of the uniform and supplies package.